Goodbye, cruel summer. You with your long days and sleepy vibe. It has been good.

 If I were to commemorate this summer as historical with a tattoo it would say, “Summer of Truth.”
 And while I might start something new and end something old, He is at all stages of every single page.

-These last days of this summer are the days where I intentionally decided to bask in the rays of His glory, soaking up the light of His Holy spirit, casting my worries to the hot dry dust and floating in a sea of peace and rest.
+These last days of this summer are the days where I intentionally decided to bask in the rays of His glory, soaking up the light of His Holy Spirit.
+Here I can cast my worries to the hot dry dust and floating in a sea of peace and rest.

 No sunscreen required.